BY PEGI EYERS

 - Come to the defense of First Nations - speak out and act (!) whenever you see appropriation, stereotypes, offensive fashion accessories, dehumanizing mascots, stupid jokes or racist statements that are directed toward native people.
 Do this independently, and on principle.
 It is not necessary to inform a First Nations person every time you speak out on their behalf, but it is necessary to take responsibility for the battle.

 First Nations in Canada remind us that this country was founded on a treaty relationship between two (or more) sovereign nations for the benefit of all, and the original meaning of the first declarations of the Canadian nation-state confirm that “We are all Treaty People.”
-Yet, “indigenous people in Canada are literally some of the most legislated people in the world.”
+Yet, “Indigenous people in Canada are literally some of the most legislated people in the world.”
 We need to confront the Canadian authorities en masse to express our outrage at the disgraceful treatment of First Nations, and to protest the government refusal to honor treaty rights.
 And all those who are working to convert Ottawa-centric decision-making into a true working partnership should have our full support.

-Our Sacred Activism as allies has the potential to build bridges and renew relationships between native and non-native people, communities and nations.
+Our solidarity as allies has the potential to build bridges and renew relationships between native and non-native people, communities and nations.
 Whether we are approaching anti-racism as a new direction or have been working as a change agent for years, there is no shortage of tools for the Sacred Activist to make amends, and actively serve the needs of indigenous community.
-Entrenched racism and archaic laws benefiting imperialism, corporations and industry are blocking change, and First Nations need our help now more than ever!
+Entrenched racism and archaic laws benefiting imperialism, corporations and industry are blocking change, and First Nations need our help now more than ever.

 Quotations in Order of Appearance: